 Black and white film processing, printing, and enlarging.
 Students who finish this course will be familiar with the functions and purposes of darkroom equipment and darkroom procedures.
 Student required to submit completed portfolio of no less than ten finished 8" x 10" photographs.

 Hours of lab and recitation per week: 3.
 Offered evenings only.
+Student required to provide own film and supplies.

 ER 151 Darkroom Techniques II